DHTMLX/docs-suite/docs/guides/datacollection_guide.md

 # How to work with DataCollection

-The DHTMLX library includes two invisible components that serve to store data:
+The DHTMLX library includes two invisible components (in other words, helpers) that serve to store data:

 - [DataCollection](data_collection/index.md/) - stores a non-hierarchical set of data (data for Chart, Combobox, DataView, Grid, List)
 - [TreeCollection](tree_collection/index.md/) - stores a hierarchical set of data (data for Menu, Ribbon, Sidebar, Tabbar, Tree, TreeGrid)

 API methods and events of DataCollection and TreeCollection lets you work with data items, namely to load, process, and edit the items.

-The components allow using the same data set in different components.
+The helpers allow using the same data set in different components.
 For instance, you can prepare one data set and load it into DataView, Grid, and List with the help of the [](../data_collection/api/datacollection_load_method.md/) method of DataCollection.

 In this article we will consider how to work with DataCollection.